 We are pleased to say that all of our clinics in San José have warranties or guarantees on the work their dentists perform and on any lab work carried out, for example on dental veneers, dentures, dental crowns and more.

 While the success of medical or dental procedures cannot be guaranteed 100%, ensuring your treatment is carried out at a reputable clinic increases the chances of success.
 However, in the rare event that our patients do experience any problems (and less than 0.01% do), Dental Departures is on hand to get the problem sorted out.

 If a problem arises, our patients have the backup of not just the clinic warranties, but also the assistance of Dental Departures.

 No – all our dentists in San José speak English well.
 English is widely spoken throughout the city, even if it is only a few words.

-All dental offices will accept cash – either US dollars or the Costa Rican colόn.
-For every day transactions throughout San José the colόn is preferred, eg. at shops, on buses etc. However, large hotels or big restaurants are likely to accept US dollars.
+All dental offices will accept cash–either US dollars or the Costa Rican colόn.
+For everyday transactions throughout San José the colόn is preferred.
+However, large hotels or big restaurants are likely to accept US dollars.

 You will need to check with each clinic what methods of payment they accept, but many will take both personal and traveler’s checks and debit and credit cards.
 Please be aware credit card transactions may be subject to a handling fee of 3-4%.